Astros vs Tigers: Odds, Spread, and Total

 Astros vs Tigers Predictions and Picks

 Jose Altuve leads the team in homers.
-In Game 1, he had one hit.
-Houston has now been shut out two games in a row and three of their last four.
-All three of those losses were blowout ones.
-The Astros will look to clean things up on the mound, and the offense will follow the vibe.
-The Houston starting pitcher is Hunter Brown, who has a 10-5 record and a 2.45 ERA.
-He has 16 quality starts this season and a 1.89 ERA in August.
+In Game 2, he went hitless and struck out twice.
+Houston has now been shut out three games in a row and four of their last five.
+Most of those losses were blowouts.
+The Astros will look to build on their strong pitching in Game 2 and finally get those bats going.
+The Houston starting pitcher is Framber Valdez, who has an 11-6 record and a 3.01 ERA.
+He has 16 quality starts this season and a 5.89 ERA in August.

-Detroit is 40-24 at home and 7-3 over its previous 10 games.
-The Tigers rank eighth in runs, 12th in batting average, 15th in on-base percentage, and eighth in slugging percentage.
+Detroit is 41-24 at home and 8-2 over its previous 10 games.
+The Tigers rank seventh in runs, 12th in batting average, 15th in on-base percentage, and eighth in slugging percentage.
 They rank 10th in terms of ERA for pitching.

 Riley Greene currently leads the team in batting average, home runs, and RBIs.
-In Game 1, he had a home run and two RBIs.
-The Tigers will look for early offense in Game 2 and try to set the tone a little earlier.
-The Tigers' starting pitcher is Tarik Skubal, who has an 11-3 record and a 2.42 ERA.
-He has 15 quality starts this season and multiple shutouts.
+In Game 2, he was hitless, with two walks.
+The Tigers will look to keep the shutout streak going and bounce back on offense.
+The Tigers' starting pitcher is Charlie Morton, who has an 8-10 record and a 5.20 ERA.
+He has eight quality starts this season, but lately, the home run ball and walks have been an issue.